WICD (TV): News operation

-The effort on WRSP/WCCU was further expanded on January 20, 2014 when WICS began producing a two-hour weekday morning show for the Fox affiliates.
+The effort on WRSP/WCCU was further expanded on January 20, 2014, when WICS began producing a two-hour weekday morning show for the Fox affiliates.
 Known as Good Day Illinois, the program can be seen from 7 until 9 and offers a local alternative to the national morning programs seen on the big three networks.
 It also competes with another two-hour local newscast seen at same time on MyNetworkTV affiliate WCIX (produced by WCIA).

 On June 26, 2010, rival WAND became the first television station in East-Central Illinois to upgrade news production to high definition level.
 It would not be until December 2012 that local newscasts seen on WICS would be upgraded to HD.
 Included with the change was a new set at the Springfield studios and updated Sinclair corporate graphics.
-Until October 13, 2014, WICD's separate weekday newscasts at its Champaign headquarters were not included in the upgrade because that set lacked high definition cameras.
+Until October 13, 2014, WICD's separate weekday newscasts at its Champaign studios were not included in the upgrade because that set lacked high definition cameras.

 On March 26, 2011, WICD ceased airing its own newscasts on weekends opting to simulcast those from WICS.
 These broadcasts are known as ABC NewsChannel and feature a common graphics package seen on WICS and WICD.
 Multimedia journalists based at WICD's Champaign studios still provide coverage of the eastern areas of the market.
 The change represented the second attempt at a joint market-wide product by WICS/WICD.
 At one point in time, there had been a newscast weeknights at 5 that was simulcast on both outlets originating from Springfield.

 On March 13, 2015, Sinclair announced that WICD would shut down its separate news department and cancel its weekday newscasts focused on the eastern areas of the market.
 This change took effect after the final WICD-produced newscast aired on April 3.
 In its place are newscasts simulcast from WICS (in all time slots) which provide market-wide coverage, including content from the eastern areas through a downsized bureau at WICD's studios.
-Despite this significant reduction, WICD began airing a full hour-long Champaign-based prime time newscast (weeknights at 9) on WCCU on April 7, 2015 entitled Fox Champaign News at Nine.
+Despite this significant reduction, WICD began airing a full hour-long Champaign-based prime time newscast (weeknights at 9) on WCCU on April 7, 2015, entitled Fox Champaign News at Nine.

 The existing hour-long WICS-produced newscast on WRSP, which had been simulcast on WCCU, was refocused to Springfield and became known as Fox News at Nine.
 The weekend edition of the prime time news will continue to be a market-wide product simulcast on WRSP and WCCU.
 With the exception of the WCCU newscast, WICD no longer produces Champaign-specific local news.